Louis Marx & Co. was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

 appear on the general consumer market, particularly at dollar stores.

 The Marx name itself has changed hands several times as well.
-Despite the similar names, neither of the Marx-branded companies of today have any connection to the original Louis Marx and Company.
+Despite the similar names, neither of the more recent Marx-branded companies had any connection to the original Louis Marx and Company.
 Louis Marx died in 1982 at the age of 85, however his memory long remains in what he has left the world.
 He has often been referred to as